nohadrweesh/ckad-notes/02-Core Concepts/deployments.md

-- Deployment includes replicaset thst includes pods
+- Deployment includes replicaset that includes pods
-- So Beside maintaining the num of pods that Replicaset provices , Deplpoyment provides the ability to upgrade/downgrade versions using many rolling techniques
+- So Beside maintaining the num of pods that Replicaset provices, Deplpoyment provides the ability to upgrade/downgrade versions using many rolling techniques
 - Same defintion file as replicaset

 ```